Groundwork Folk School

 Willow is a traditional weaving material.
 Groundwork’s weaving classes teach the foundations of northern European weaving styles, from harvest to finished basket.

-Basketry Class Schedule
+Basketry Class Descriptions

 Woodworking